Submarine Squadron 11: History

 Submarine Squadron 11 is a squadron of submarines based in San Diego, California.
 It consists of four Los Angeles-class submarines, a floating dry-dock, Arco, and Undersea Rescue Command.
 The squadron staff is responsible for providing training, material and personnel readiness support for all units.
 Submarine Squadron 11 is located on Naval Base Point Loma in San Diego, Calif.

 Submarine Squadron 11 was commissioned July 1, 1986, aboard her flagship, McKee, at Naval Submarine Base Point Loma, San Diego.

 Over the years, Squadron 11 has continued to evolve.
 Older submarines have transferred, or been decommissioned, henceforth the squadron has received newer submarines with upgraded sensors and weapons capability.
-Squadron 11 submarines represent the most advanced submarine technology and are among the most capable and clean attack submarines in the world.
+Squadron 11 submarines represent the most advanced submarine technology and are among the most capable and lethal attack submarines in the world.

 Submarine Squadron 11 units maintain a very aggressive operational schedule, including training and operations with other ships in the Southern California operating area, independent operations to enhance readiness and deployments to the Western Pacific, Indian Ocean and the Persian Gulf.
 Their missions include anti-submarine, anti-surface, strike, special and mine warfare, intelligence, surveillance and reconnaissance.

 On March 13, 2023, Squadron 11 was visited by President Joe Biden along with the prime ministers of Australia and the United Kingdom.
 The occasion was to announce an agreement among the allies to provide nuclear-powered attack submarines to Australia.
 This is believed to be the first time a sitting president has visited Naval Base Point Loma since its establishment in 1998.